Yixin-Hu/TetWild/README.md

 We support `.mesh/.msh` format output.
 The default output format is `.msh` with minimum dihedral angle recorded as element scalar field, which can be visualized by software [Gmsh](http://gmsh.info/).
 You can use `PyMesh::MshLoader` and `PyMesh::MshSaver` in `pymesh/` for read and write `.msh` meshes.

+💡 TetWild also outputs the surface of tetmesh in `.obj` format if the `is_quiet` flag is not turned on.

 ### Features
 Our software is quite easy to use.
 Basically, users only need to provide a surface triangle mesh as input and our mesher would output a tetrahedral mesh by using default settings.
 If you want to customize your own tetmeshes, we also provide some options.